hololeo/click-n-clone/README.md

 4. **Using the bookmarklet**:
    - Once the server is running and you've added the bookmarklet, go to any GitHub repository page.
    - Click the bookmark to clone the repo.
+   - The repo will be cloned in directory **'github_clones'** relative to the server.py script
+   - Once complete, the browser will show a tree output of the files.

 ```javascript
 javascript:(function(){